 A limited number of full and partial need-based scholarships are available.
 To be eligible, those seeking scholarships must apply by Thursday, March 31, 2017 (you will be asked to submit copies of your family’s most recent tax documents).
 To request a scholarship application please email firstname.lastname@example.org.
 Other restrictions apply.

 A $100 non-refundable deposit is required to reserve a space in each camp program in which your child is registered.
 If you cancel less than two months before the start of the camp, you will receive a tuition refund minus the $100 non-refundable deposit.
-If you cancel within two week of camp no refund will be given.
+If you cancel within four weeks of camp no refund will be given.